About Our Office Forms Registration Graduation Curriculum & Course Descriptions Student Resources Faculty Resources

 RU Family Educational Rights and Privacy Act (FERPA) Policy

-Radford University student record policies and practices are in full compliance with state and federal laws (FERPA).
+Radford University student record policies and practices are in full compliance with the Family and Educational Rights and Privacy Act (FERPA).

-University and federal law does permit the university to release information it has identified as directory information with respect to each student unless the student informs the university that any and all information designated should not be released without the student’s prior consent.
-Forms to request a restricted release of directory information is available online and should be filed at the Registrar’s Office.
-While the university understands that there are sometimes very legitimate reasons why a student may want to restrict their directory information, please note that placing a restriction on the release of a student’s information means that RU personnel can’t even acknowledge the existence of the student to a third party.
-This may cause the student and their parents some inconveniences related to the verification of enrollment and/or graduation for insurance and loan deferment purposes.
+While the University understands that there are sometimes very legitimate reasons why a student may want to restrict their directory information, please note that placing a restriction on the release of a student’s directory information means that RU personnel can’t even acknowledge the existence of the student to a third party such as prospective employers, graduate or professional schools, or loan servicers.
+This may cause the student and their parents some inconveniences related to the verification of enrollment and/or graduation for insurance, student loan deferment, and employment purposes.

 Radford University has identified the following as directory information.

-• Student’s name, date-of-birth, local and home address, phone listing and e-mail address
+• Student’s name, date-of-birth, local and home address, phone listing and e-mail addresses

 • Whether a student is currently enrolled